bmp-dot/template/source/grafana_lab/grafana_lab.md

 ### Accessing the Explore Pane

+Open Explore, ensure the data source is set to Victoria Metrics, and enter the name of the metric of interest—for example, **ops_driver.read_bytes**.
+Labels such as **cluster_guid** can be applied to narrow the results to a specific cluster or component.

+Both the graph and the raw data points can be analyzed directly.
+For instance, querying **fs_stats.write_bytes** displays the per-node write activity.
+If this counter does not change over time, it indicates that no write operations occurred on that node during the observed period

 - Go to **Explore** from the Grafana sidebar
 - Choose the data source — typically: `Victoria Metrics`
   - This contains all cluster metrics